Bhoothakaalam

 Bhoothakaalam is a 2022 Indian Malayalam-language psychological horror film written and directed by Rahul Sadasivan, starring Shane Nigam and Revathy.
 The film was produced by Anwar Rasheed under the banner Plan T Films in association with Shane Nigam Films.
 Gopi Sunder handled the background score while Shane Nigam made his debut as a music director as well as producer.

-It is the first installment in Rahul Sadasivan's horror cinematic universe.
+The film received critical acclaim for its atmosphere, sound design, and performances, with Revathy winning the Kerala State Film Award for Best Actress for her role.

 Plot

-Asha lives with her son Vinu taking care of her ill mother in a rented house, who later dies.
-Asha is a school teacher and manages her home's finances single-handedly.
+Asha lives with her son Vinu in a rented house, where she takes care of her ailing mother, who later dies.
+Asha is a school teacher and manages the household finances single-handedly.
 Vinu has completed his D.Pharm. and has been searching for a job for almost two years, but in vain.
-Unable to resist the struggle of unemployment, Vinu resumes his smoking and drinking habits.
-Asha is depressed and on medication, and frustrated with Vinu not finding a job in the same city.
+Unable to endure the struggle of unemployment, Vinu resumes his smoking and drinking habits.
+Asha is depressed and on medication, and is frustrated that Vinu cannot find a job in the same city.

-Vinu begins to witness strange occurrences in the house, as though there were another entity.
-Initially, he assumes that it was his mother who was trying to show her anger at him, but is later convinced that there is actually somebody else.
-Just like his friends and relatives, Vinu's mother also thinks that something is wrong with him and at the behest of her brother, after a drunken brawl, takes him to a counselor, George.
+Vinu begins to witness strange occurrences in the house, as though there were another entity present.
+Initially, he assumes that it is his mother trying to show her anger towards him, but he is later convinced that someone else is indeed there.
+Just like his friends and relatives, Vinu's mother also thinks that something is wrong with him and, at the behest of her brother, after a drunken brawl, she takes him to a mental health counsellor, George.
 Vinu, however, does not cooperate with George.
-While Asha begins to realise that Vinu's feelings about someone else being present in the house is true, George learns from the neighbour about mass deaths in the past in that house, and investigates further to learn that the owner's son staying there years ago had killed his wife and daughter and hung himself for unknown reasons, while another bank manager tenant just escaped death, while getting paralysed though, during his stay.
-He also finds that both tenants were suffering emotional setbacks due to different reasons back in their time, and were behaving insanely during their stay in the house.
+While Asha begins to realise that Vinu's belief that someone else is present in the house is true, George learns from the neighbour about the mass deaths that had occurred in the house in the past, and investigates further to learn that the owner's son, who had been staying there years earlier, killed his wife and daughter and hanged himself for unknown reasons, while another bank manager tenant narrowly escaped death, although he was left paralysed during his stay.
+He also finds that both tenants had been suffering from emotional setbacks for different reasons at the time, and had been behaving irrationally while staying in the house.

-Vinu tries to confide in his girlfriend about the happenings but she doesn't understand.
-Vinu's uncle concludes that he is insane and has to be admitted in a psychiatric hospital.
-That very night, Asha tries to poison herself and Vinu at dinner but throws away the poisoned food when she and her son speak, understand each other and decide to reconcile.
-Soon after the ghosts in the house make their presence known and terrify the two, who manage to escape out.
+Vinu tries to confide in his girlfriend about the happenings, but she does not understand.
+Vinu's uncle concludes that he is insane and must be admitted to a psychiatric hospital.
+That very night, Asha tries to poison herself and Vinu at dinner, but throws away the poisoned food when she and her son speak, understand each other, and decide to reconcile.
+Soon afterwards, the ghosts in the house make their presence known and terrify the two, who manage to escape.

-In the end Asha and Vinu, now reconciled, are shown vacating the house the very next day with the help of the uncle and George.
+In the end, Asha and Vinu, now reconciled, are shown vacating the house the very next day with the help of the uncle and George.